Advocacy and Regulatory Specialist,

 Gaia leads the Mobile Affordability Solutions work stream of the GSMA Connected Society programme, supporting the industry’s objective to increase mobile broadband connectivity by driving policy change to reduce the cost of mobile ownership and usage.
 She works with policy makers and international organisations in emerging markets to lower the cost of investing in infrastructure and providing mobile services, including cost barriers such as mobile sector specific taxation.
 As part of her role, Gaia also supports mobile operators and ecosystem players to devise strategies that can lower the cost of connectivity.
 Gaia is an economist by background and has extensive experience in economic consulting and research.
 Prior to joining the GSMA, Gaia spent several years in consulting advising private companies, governments and NGOs through the application of economic theory, evaluating policy interventions, economic and social impacts, and business profitability in a wide range of industries.
 Gaia holds an MA in Economics from Boston University and BA and MSc in Economic and Social Sciences from Bocconi University.

-Vikram is a communications regulatory and policy specialist, with a focus on a range of international telecoms regulatory matters.
-With over 15 years telecoms experience, Vikram has worked across a range of telecoms communications sectors – fixed and mobile, business and consumer.
-He has previously worked for mobile operators Orange, Verizon and Lebara Group.
-At the GSMA he covers a range of subjects in international mobile regulation including International Roaming, Taxation, Trade and ITU with a focus on developing markets in Africa, the Arab States and Asia.
+Vikram is a communications regulatory and policy specialist, with a focus on international telecoms regulatory matters.
+With over 15 years telecoms experience Vikram has worked on a range of communications sectors including fixed and mobile and business and consumer.

 Dr Jack Rowley